Back to homepage

 From the hydrograph page, you can add Alerts to send you Push notifications for most locations.
 Alerts for some locations are not yet available, they may be added later.

-You can set up an alert from the graph screen by tapping the "bell" icon on the bottom of the screen.
+You can set up an alert from the graph screen by tapping the "alarm" icon on the bottom of the screen.
 You may set up more than 1 alert per location, however to keep our server loads manageable each device is currently limited to 16 alerts total.

 If alert conditions are triggered, the Rivercast server will send you a push notification.
 You will receive no more than 1 notification for each alert per 24 hours.
 Rivercast will check for triggered conditions approximately twice an hour.